Parasol Framework

 Error Codes

-FilterFilters the XML data down to a single tag and its children.
+FilterFilters the XML data structure to retain only a specific tag and its descendants.

 ERR xml::Filter(OBJECTPTR Object, CSTRING XPath)